Our Financing Advice

 Every project starts with a visit with a local mortgage broker.
-They’ll meet with you to discuss your finances, the cost to build a new house, equity, and borrowing abilities.
+They’ll meet with you to discuss your finances, the cost to build a house, equity, and borrowing abilities.
 (If you’ve ever arranged a mortgage in the past, you’ll know what to expect.)

 Next, the mortgage broker will make an assessment as to how much you can borrow.
 This gives you an idea of how much you have to work with when building your home.
 It provides a maximum budget for the project and will help you understand how much you can afford to spend.